 Gérard Group | Spatiotemporal Dynamics of T Cell Responses

-We are interested in understanding how recruitment and differentiation of different CD8 T cell clones are organised in space and time to achieve the correct balance between tolerance and immunity.
+We are interested in understanding how CD8 T cell responses are organised in space and time to achieve the correct balance between tolerance and immunity.

 How cells collectively maintain the integrity of an organ, system or organism is a fundamental question in biology.
 This has been particularly elusive in the context of the immune system where the cell types and signals involved are dynamic and widely spread throughout the body.

 We are interested in the cellular communications that regulate the collective behaviour of CD8 T cells.
-We previously discovered that CD8 T cells interact with each other, forming T cell–T cell synapses required for their differentiation (Gérard et al, Nature Immunology 2013).
-We are now investigating how direct communication between CD8 T cells shapes the breadth of a T cell responses and which signals are involved.
+We previously discovered that CD8 T cells interact with each other, forming T cell–T cell synapses driven by the integrin LFA-1 and its ligand ICAM-1.
+T cell synapses regulate T cell differentiation (Gérard et al, Nature Immunology 2013).
+We are now investigating how direct communication between CD8 T cells (Uhl et al, IJMS 2020) shapes the breadth of T cell responses and which signals are involved, currently focusing on IFN-gamma signalling (Krummel, Mahale et al, PNAS 2018).
 To address this question, we use a combination of imaging, functional assays and genomics.